Climate & Human Rights: Building Resilience for Business

 Business risks are evolving at a more rapid rate than ever as the world experiences extreme levels of disruption in the forms of climate, health, economic, and social justice crises.
 Business risks stemming from each of these crises are increasingly inter-related and must be addressed via an integrated approach, only then can companies effectively build resilience and thrive in spite of these stresses.

-The UN Global Compact Network UK is organising a four-part Climate Action and Business & Human Rights webinar series that will support companies to take holistic action to address climate and human rights-related issues by raising awareness, addressing challenges, and demonstrating practical actions.
-Participants will explore the interlinkages between climate and human rights risks, as well as practical tools, resources, and good practice to enable business to develop comprehensive approaches to address these two critical issues and build business resilience, and broader environmental and societal resilience.
+The UN Global Compact Network The UN Global Compact Network UK held a four-part Climate Action and Business & Human Rights webinar series to support companies in taking holistic action to address climate and human rights-related issues by raising awareness, addressing challenges, and demonstrating practical actions.
+Participants explored the interlinkages between climate and human rights risks, as well as practical tools, resources, and good practice to enable business to develop comprehensive approaches to address these two critical issues.
+The series focussed on building business resilience, and broader environmental and societal resilience.

 Supply Chain Solutions